Introduction to Django exists

 Explanation:

-- In the above example, first, we need to import the model that we already created after trying to retrieve Sachin from the database by using the second statement.
-Then, the third statement is used to check if this is a single object or multiple.
-The above implementation’s end result in the screenshot below is as follows.
+In the above example, first, we need to import the model that we already created after trying to retrieve Sachin from the database by using the second statement.
+Then the third statement is then used for checking whether this is a single or multiple object.
+The above implementation’s result in the screenshot below is as follows.

 Output: